denten-books/plain-text/03-intro.md

 write for a machine?
 What about broken mechanisms of comprehension?
 At once a device and an algorithm, the Turing machine blurs the boundaries between software and hardware, code and content, intelligence and its imitation.

-The **second chapter** begins with a question.
-What does it mean to turn a page, I ask, when neither pages nor the action of turning them correspond to the implied analogy?
-A close reading of the metaphor leads to an intellectual history of human-computer interaction.
-It progresses from "conversational programming" to "direct manipulation" schools, the latter shaped by theories from cognitive linguistics and immersive theater.
-The logic of "directness" culminates in the rapidly developing field of brain--computer interfaces.
-The chapter concludes with a moment of speculative formalism, in which I consider the possibility of affective literature, of the kind that eschews language and representation.

 Two rich intellectual histories collide in the **third chapter**: form in literary theory and format in computer science.
 I show formatting as a process